Olivia Hart profile picture

 • Wind & weather: Ocean proximity gives frequent refreshes and occasional visibility swings.
 North aspects keep the snow chalky between storms.

-• Nearby powder: Pair with Niseko, Moiwa or Kiroro for lift-served storm riding, then slot Iwanai on a premium day.
+• Nearby powder: Pair with Niseko United, Moiwa or Kiroro for lift-served storm riding, then slot Iwanai on a premium day.

 Verdict: Quiet lifts, premium pow